 Apply this same logic to an email marketing newsletter.
 Start by creating a dynamic segmentation that automatically filters out people who opened, read, or clicked on the current issue.
 You don’t want to annoy people who have already received your newsletter and paid attention to it.

-Next, set up an auto-response campaign that will resend your newsletter to that segmentation (which should auto-update after each send) every 9 days and 4 hours until either everyone has opened/clicked/read it or you’ve reached the end of the newsletter’s useful life (typically when the next newsletter goes out).
+Next, set up an auto-response campaign that will resend your newsletter to that segmentation (which should auto-update after each send) every nine days and four hours until either everyone has opened/clicked/read it or you’ve reached the end of the newsletter’s useful life (typically when the next newsletter goes out).

 Is this too much?
 Not at all.
 Remember, the segmentation filters out anyone who already saw our newsletter, so we’re only trying to reach the people we haven’t been in touch with yet.